Opisek/check24gendev2022/README.md

 8. Adjust the volumes and ports in the `docker-compose.yml` file as needed.
 The environment variables need not be changed in a testing environment except for `DATA_PATH`
 9. Start the app
 `docker-compose up`
+10. The first start-up may take a few minutes.
+General progress and errors can be found in docker logs.
-10. The website is now accessible via the published port
+11. The website is now accessible via the published port

 ## Limitations and Expandability
 This chapter dives into concurrent issues that could not be solved by the application deadline as well as planned, but not implemented features.